 - Leg warmers or arm warmers with shorts or short sleeve tops are not acceptable.

 IMPORTANT: Seal the spare base layers in a watertight/plastic bag and leave them at the bottom of your pack.
 The spare base layers should not be worn at any time during the event unless you are faced with a race ending emergency.
-If poor weather and a drop in temperature lead to you using emergency base layers, then you have not packed enough spare clothing.
-This means that you should bring 2 sets, the first set should be opened in an emergency, the other set is for you to use in general during the event.
+If poor weather and a drop in temperature leads to you using emergency base layers, then you have not packed enough spare clothing.
+Have enough kit to use should the weather change dramatically, then have your EMERGENCY kit sealed in a bag, should you have to pull out or stop.

 5. Mobile phone fully charged.
 IMPORTANT – there is reception throughout the course (not in it’s entirety).
 If you are lost between checkpoints and identified by our live timing system as outstanding at a checkpoint, SWITCH YOUR PHONE ON.
 It is likely that we are trying to call you and you can call us using the numbers in your road book.
 To conserve the battery life on your phone, please see point 4 above, regarding head torch quality.